Yeet-Labs/Strikeout/README.md

 ## License

-This project and it's source is provided under the (MIT license)[LICENSE.txt].
+This project and it's source is provided under the [MIT license](LICENSE.txt).